-Emotional DetoxificationPosted on Saturday, January 12th, 2013 at 1:58 pm in All of Jennifer Lehr MFT's Blog, Emotional Healing, Self Reflection, The Therapeutic Process.
+Emotional DetoxificationPosted on Saturday, January 12th, 2013 at 1:58 pm in All Posts, Emotional Healing, Self Reflection, The Therapeutic Process.

 I read the an article about health recently and was struck by this paragraph:

 We are in a constant exchange with our environment, which is governed by the laws of osmosis.
 If mercury is in the fish we eat, over time we have mercury in our system.
 We cannot keep our system pristine and clean, because we are separated from our toxic environment only by semi-permeable membranes: skin and mucosal surfaces.
 Maintaining relative cleanliness requires a number of inherent detoxification systems to work overtime against the osmotic pressure of the incoming toxins. – Dietrich Klinghardt, MD, PhD

 It was obvious to me that physically we are not separate from the world around us, that we are intricately connected to our environment.
 But we tend to be less aware of how we are also intricately part of the emotional and spiritual world.
 In actuality, we are impacted by everything.

 We exist within a myriad of events and situations, images and stories that occur constantly and are positive and nurturing, as well as painful and toxic; the time a kid called you a name at school; when your parents yelled at you or had a fight with each other that you overheard; the quiet moment you spent with your partner, the story of someone who was raped or killed; the images of a natural disaster; the kind words a friend said to us; the memory of a special moment with a loved one or pet; the picture of an abused animal or child; the quality of the food we eat; the thrill of an accomplishment; the lying or greed of those in positions of power.
 The list of what touches us is endless.